Erin LeCount

+Erin LeCount at the Montreux Jazz Festival 2026.

 Erin Ruth LeCount (born 21 January 2003) is an English singer-songwriter.
 She rose to prominence after competing in the first series of The Voice Kids in 2017, where she reached the final.
 LeCount has since released music that she has written, recorded and produced herself in her garden shed under Good as Gold Records.
 She is also a member of Loud LDN.
+LeCount is also a composer of West End show Inter Alia as of April 2026.

 Life and career

 Erin Ruth LeCount was born on 21 January 2003 in Chelmsford, Essex.
 As a child, she never had any formal music lessons, deciding instead to learn herself.
 She credits her primary school music teacher for allowing her and friends to rehearse at his music venue, the Hermit Club in Brentwood, every weekend from the age of nine.
 LeCount began writing, recording and producing music in her garden shed in her youth.
 In 2017, she competed in the first series of The Voice Kids.
 As part of McFly singer Danny Jones' team, she reached the final.

 After performing at various acoustic nights, she got signed to Good as Gold Records, owned by Kurtis McKenzie.
 She released her debut single, "Killing Time", in 2022.
 It was followed by the song "Bday Blues", which LeCount wrote on her 18th birthday during COVID-19 lockdown.
 She described the song as "the feeling of growing pains, nostalgia, changing as a person (not knowing if it's for the better or worse) and dreading not being seventeen anymore".
 LeCount released her third single, "Heartbreak Hotel", in 2023.
 Later that year, she released her debut extended play (EP), Soft Skin, Restless Bones.
 The EP included her first three singles, as well as three new songs.
 She then released "So Far" with labelmate Causier.

 In late 2023, LeCount released "White Ferrari x I Know the End", a mashup cover of songs recorded by Frank Ocean and Phoebe Bridgers, respectively.
 The song went viral on TikTok.
 In 2024, Ben Böhmer featured LeCount on the song "Faithless" for his album Bloom.
 Then in 2025, she released the single "Silver Spoon".
 The song was another TikTok viral moment for LeCount, as well as being made BBC Radio 1's "track of the week" upon its release.
-In March 2025, she released the single "Marble Arch", as well as announcing her second EP, I Am Digital, I Am Divine, set for release on 23 April 2025.
-In May 2025, LeCount announced a 5 country European tour taking place from September 6th-12th, titling it "The Digital and Divine tour".
+In March 2025, she released the single "Marble Arch", as well as announcing her second EP, I Am Digital, I Am Divine, which was released on 23 April 2025.
+In September 2025, LeCount embarked on a European tour, titling it the Digital and Divine tour.
+In late 2025 and early 2026, she released various singles ahead of her third EP, Pareidolia, released in February 2026.
+The deluxe version of the EP, featuring the new song "The Cinema", which she had performed live throughout her Pareidolia tour, was released on 29 June.